wang-q/intspan/README.md

     field      Create/append ranges from fields
-    help       Print this message or the help of the given subcommand(s) merge      Merge overlapped ranges via overlapping graph replace    Replace fields in *.tsv
+    help       Print this message or the help of the given subcommand(s) merge      Merge overlapped ranges via overlapping graph replace    Replace fields in .tsv file
-    runlist    Compare a runlist file with a range file
+    runlist    Filter a range file by comparison with a runlist file sort       Sort .rg and .tsv files by a range field

 ```